terrywest/AusPost-MainfestServiceCodeUpdate/README.md

 2. Install dependencies `npm install`
 3. Set the script variables in index.js
 4. Add consignment list to manifest.json
-5. Run script (You can use code runner for in VScode https://github.com/formulahendry/vscode-code-runner.git)
+5. Run script `node index.js` (You can use code runner for in VScode https://github.com/formulahendry/vscode-code-runner.git)

 ### Common Errors